r-lib/prettyunits/README.md

 ```
 ##> [1] "1.34 M [cm]"
 ```
-So it is up to you to turn the unit into the right [base-unit](https://en.wikipedia.org/wiki/SI_base_unit)
+This is not so pretty, because `units` package does not consider the conversion between "cm" and "Mcm" as valid.

-If you do so, then the best prefix is potentially moved to the units :
+For better result, you have to turn the unit into the right [base-unit](https://en.wikipedia.org/wiki/SI_base_unit) first, and thus let `pretty_num()` moved prefix into the units:

 ```r
 pretty_num(l_cm %>% set_units(m))